-Many of us lead busy lives and in the winter months there’s little choice but to walk our dogs during the hours of darkness.
+Many of us lead busy lives and in the winter months walking your dog at night or during the hours of darkness is often the only option.
 It goes without saying that one of your — and your dog’s — major senses, sight, is seriously impaired when it’s dark.
 This can lead to accidents and, potentially, an unwanted trip to one of our emergency clinics or 24/7 hospitals.
-Here are the some of the things you should consider to keep you and your dog safe in the evenings and early mornings.
+There are several dog walking safety measures to consider to keep you and your dog safe when walking your dog at night or early morning.

-There are two things you can do to make your walks easier.
+When walking your dog at night, there are two things you can do to make your walks easier and keep yourself safe.
 These are:

 - Always carry a torch.
 Or better still, wear a head torch, as these leave your hands free